Perfect Harmony: The Power of Music & Why We Sing

-Most of us would probably say that we love to sing, and also enjoy the vocal stylings of others who do it well.
-I’m no singer myself, but I admit I do love to sing.
-There’s something about the way singing makes me feel – euphoric almost – that has always alluded to a power in music and song I knew I didn’t not fully understand, especially after years of awakening each morning to good feelings and random old-school musical compositions and harmonies in my head that I hadn’t actually heard in decades.
+Most of us would probably say that we love to sing and that we also enjoy the vocal stylings of others who do it well.
+I’m no singer myself, but I admit: I do love to sing.
+There’s something about the way singing makes me feel – euphoric almost – that has always alluded to a power in music and song I knew I didn’t fully understand, especially after years of awakening each morning to good feelings and random old-school musical compositions and harmonies in my head that I hadn’t actually heard in decades.

 Pop-idol illusions and family protests notwithstanding, what is it about singing that we find so gratifying?
 Why do the church choir’s perfect harmonies make the hairs on our arms stand on end?
 And how does a song we haven’t heard in ages bring on a flood of emotions and memories?
 Recently, I got up the courage to take my curiosity public by accepting an opportunity to sing with a choir at church.
 It was an easy decision to make, but because of fear and doubt, a difficult one to stick to.
 At one point I actually quit because I just didn’t think I belonged there (“What on earth am I doing here?
 I can’t sing!
 I’ll never learn all these lyrics…!”).

-The idea of quitting felt so wrong, however, I went back to the choir: and when I did, I had one of the most incredible experiences I’d had in years.
+In my soul, the idea of quitting just seemed wrong, however.
+I went back to the choir: and when I did, I had one of the most incredible experiences I’d had in years.

 Here’s a list of 5 things you may not know about singing that could change your life:

-- Singing creates community.
+- Singing creates community (2 Chronicles 5:12-14).
 According to the non-profit group Chorus America, group singing is on the rise.
 Over 32.5 million adults sing in choirs, up by almost 10 million over the past seven years.
-Choir singing creates a group bond beyond other types of activities, and has even been known to create a common heartbeat between members.
+Choir singing creates a group bond beyond other types of activities and has even been known to create a common heartbeat between members.
 When I sang in the choir, I found myself joined with all types of women for a common purpose.
 I saw divisions diminish, negative bonds broken, friendships created; participants even provided financial and emotional support for each other.

-Keeps us focused on purpose.
+Keeps us focused on purpose (Psalm 4:1).
 The songs sung by enslaved Africans contained codes which kept them sane under inhumane conditions, kept them focused on freedom, and gave them directions to stops on the Underground Railroad.

-The experience of singing amidst 100 other voices during my time in the choir left my entire body pulsating with the vibrations of music; for months afterwards, in my mind and in my spirit, I could only hear the songs we sang.
+The experience of singing amidst 100 other voices during my time in the choir left my entire body pulsating with the vibrations of music.
+For months afterward, I could only hear the songs we sang in my mind and in my spirit.
 Whatever music we surround ourselves and our children with today should always have the same effect: inspiring us to worship stronger, to dream bigger, and to reach higher.